 If you want a more upmarket experience then Bar Street, aptly named, has inside and outside bars that cater for the more discerning tourist.
 There’s also a great indoor underground shopping centre close to the Macau border where you can buy all sorts of cheap and tacky products.

-Wanzai – There’s a ferry station here to Macau and a seafood street where you can select extremely fresh produce which is then cooked for you as you enjoy a beer.
+Wanzai – There’s a ferry station here to Macau (currently closed) and a seafood street where you can select extremely fresh produce which is then cooked for you as you enjoy a beer.

 Doumen – In the Southwest of the city, this is where you’ll find the airport and the 1,000 year old, scenic Jintai Buddhist Temple – well worth a visit if you’re in the area.
 You could also try out the Imperial Hot Springs Resort, styled on a Japanese outdoor garden with over 20 kinds of hot springs.

 The symbol of Zhuhai – The Fishergirl holding her pearl

 If you head east along the coastal road from the Port, you’ll come across this famous landmark and symbol of Zhuhai.
 The Fisher Girl Statue stands elegantly at the edge of Xianglu Bay welcoming all who visit the city.
 As far as we could see, her main purpose is to provide a photo opportunity out across the bay.
 Chinese tourists clamber across the rocks to have their photos taken while mimicking her stance.

 At night time this stretch of the bay is illuminated and couples take romantic walks along the seafront, which is why it’s also earned the name of “Lover’s Road”.